Ebazhanov/linkedin-skill-assessments-quizzes/jquery/jquery-quiz.md

 1. [Source: HTMLElement: animationend event | MDN ](https://developer.mozilla.org/en-US/docs/Web/API/HTMLElement/animationend_event)
 2. [Example: Stackoverflow](https://stackoverflow.com/questions/49580666/check-if-an-css-animation-is-completed-with-jquery-or-js)

+**Explanation**: `Although A is not complete as it could include animationend webkitAnimationEnd oAnimationEnd, other choices are incorrect.
+The last choice could be also correct if it were .promise().done instead`

 #### Q68.
 HTML5 data attributes allow you to create valid custom attributes to store arbitrary data within DOM elements. jQuery has an API to interface with custom data such as the series of quotes below.
 How can you mark the second quote as your favorite?